Post-Mortems9 min read

 Timeline Building Tip

 Building timelines from raw logs can take hours of tedious work.
-Consider using tools that can parse logs and extract events automatically.
+OutageReview lets you drag and drop events into a visual timeline, reducing hours of manual work to minutes.
 The key is to verify the extracted timeline and add context that only your team knows, like who made decisions and why.

 Phase 3: The Post-Mortem Meeting